 - Carina Böhm (Adelaide, Australia), Unfiltered Storytelling – An exploration of (highly) sensitive perception for character development

 - Juliet John (Melbourne, Australia), Between Words & Images: The script in transition during pre-production

 Panel 2: The Screenplay as object of study and the subjectivity of the text (16 November 5pm GMT)

 - Érica Ramos Sarmet (São Paulo, Brazil), The Useless Writing: Excess in Film Screenplays

 - Michael Welles Schock (Portland, Oregon, USA), Redefining the Character Arc through Berger & Luckmann’s The Social Construction of Reality

 - Márcio Andrade (Rio de Janeiro, Brazil), Prayers Out of Closet – From the memories of a queer childhood to a filmic letter in the search for another spirituality

-See the full Programme, Abstracts and Bios here below.
+Check out the full Programme, Abstracts and Bios HERE.